What To Pack

 I don't.
 What these marketers carefully avoid telling you is that the information stored on these cards and passports is encrypted!
 So, like the information that banks exchange with their customers (and other banks), capturing it does no good unless the encryption technology can be broken.
 Is this possible?
 In theory, yes, given enough time and money.
 In practice, though, it is far easier for criminals to continue stealing cards and passports, rather than crack encryption technology that is used worldwide to safeguard sensitive information.
 If the bad guys ever do succeed in accomplishing this, they will attack much more lucrative targets than people's credit cards.
 And you will read about it on the front page of the newspaper, not in product advertisements.

-Really, have you found any credible reports of successful RFID theft from such documents?
+Really, have you uncovered any credible reports of successful RFID theft from such documents?
 Of course not, but I'll bet you've seen plenty of ads for RFID-blocking products!

 Luggage is inherently insecure.
 The hard-shelled variety is somewhat more tamper-resistant than the soft-sided versions, though most of the integrated locks that you'll find are easily compromised.
 And although zipper sliders can be locked together (with a hasp-style slider such as pictured at right, or simply by passing a padlock through holes in the slider tabs), this presents little deterrent to the knowledgeable miscreant; it will discourage casual pilferage only.
 (Not that this is a bad idea: even running a length of paracord through the zipper pulls on your daypack is a worthwhile step that can save you from an unpleasant travel experience.)